-Ubuntu 12.04 comes with a very simple “User Account” option that doesn’t really provide you with much options.
+Ubuntu comes with a very simple “User Account” option that doesn’t really provide you with much options.
 If you are looking to add user to a group, such as adding yourself to the “vboxusers” group so you can enable the USB drive support in Virtualbox, you won’t be able to do so with any default application.
-Here is how you can do so.
+Here is how you can add users to groups in Ubuntu.

 1. Command Line

 The first method is via the command line.
-To add a user to a goup, open a terminal and type:
+To add a user to a group, open a terminal and type:

 sudo usermod -a -G group username